LE0616/ARProjectGH/README.md

 User may select and move markers to customize Global Map experience A USA map with similar functionality
 Moving travel models in map views
-An interactive menu scene to allowing moving seemlessly through map options (Possibly: AR links of recommended travel locations within the map that can be pressed to view short informational video about the location)
+An interactive menu scene to allowing moving seamlessly through map options (Possibly: AR links of recommended travel locations within the map that can be pressed to view short informational video about the location)